 A fee is charged for writing a prescription and the prescription will be forwarded directly to the pharmacy from which the medicinal product is to be obtained.

 Reporting Prescription Misuse

-Suspected prescription misuse (which could include an alteration to an existing prescription or prescription fraud) will be reported to the VMD.
+Suspected prescription misuse (which could include an alteration to an existing prescription or prescription fraud) will always be reported to the VMD.
 Making such a report will, in most cases, require a veterinary surgeon to release confidential information about their client to the VMD.
-The Royal College of Veterinary Surgeons (RCVS) considers that reporting cases of prescription misuse is in the public interest and in most cases a report to the VMD will be a justified breach of client confidentiality.
+The RCVS considers that reporting cases of prescription misuse is in the public interest and in most cases a report to the VMD will be a justified breach of client confidentiality.
 In addition, it is considered that such a report would be within the scope of the GDPR as this allows personal data to be processed where it is necessary for the purposes of a legitimate interest, and in most cases it seems unlikely that this would be overridden by the interests or fundamental rights and freedoms of the relevant individual.